timrross/vagrant-lamp-server/README.md

-# Vagrant debian shell
+# Vagrant LAMP server

-This is a collection of shell scripts I am using setting up a LAMP vagrant box with debian squeeze.
+This is a collection of shell scripts I am using setting up a LAMP vagrant box with ubuntu 14.04 (LTS)

-Squeeze can be obtained @ <http://www.vagrantbox.es/>
+The box is automatically downloaded from <https://vagrantcloud.com/ubuntu/boxes/trusty64>

 ## Shell files